Skip to content

 The King’s Palace Museum

-At the back of the hut, you will sight long horned cattle descending from the king’s herd.
-Keepers up to date, sing for them, carefully attend to them with respect to keep up with their transnational norms.
-There are usually cultural dances and performances at the museum making a very good tourist destination.
+At the back of the hut, you will sight long-horned cattle descending from the king’s herd.
+Keepers up to date, sing for them, carefully attend to them concerning keep up with their transnational norms.
+There are usually cultural dances and performances at the museum making it a very good tourist destination.

-Dian fossey was a legendary primatologist who played a big in conservation of the endangered mountain gorillas by protecting them from poaching and sensitizing people in close distance with them their importance to the Eco system .
+Dian Fossey was a legendary primatologist who played a big in the conservation of the endangered mountain gorillas by protecting them from poaching and sensitizing people in close distance with them their importance to the Eco system.

-She extensively researched and studied about them for 18years with funding from National Geographic providing us will most of the facts that we know about them.
+She extensively researched and studied about them for 18 years with funding from National Geographic providing us with most of the facts that we know about them.

 The Congo Nile Trail:

-This trail is one of the best and the longest cycling trail in Africa covering a distance of 140miles located between Gisenyi and Rusizi districts of Rwanda taking 10days for one walking on foot to get over it and 5 days to cycle through it.
+This trail is one of the best and the longest cycling trails in Africa covering a distance of 140 miles located between the Gisenyi and Rusizi districts of Rwanda taking 10 days for one walking on foot to get over it and 5 days to cycle through it.

-The trail is featured with stunning features such as the tea plantations, rolling hills, beautiful villages, lake kivu views and sightings of wildlife in Nyungwe National park the trail .
+The trail is featured with stunning features such as tea plantations, rolling hills, beautiful villages, lake kivu views, and sightings of wildlife in Nyungwe National Park the trail.

 Cycling on the Congo Nile Trail